E-Learning Course V3.1 ASPICE – Supporting Processes

 - SUP.10: Change Request Management

-The target of this course is to get detailed information about the Supporting Process Group of Automotive SPICE® V3.1.
+The target of this course is to get detailed information about of Supporting Process Group and Supplier Monitoring of Automotive SPICE® V3.1.

-This course is relevant for everyone how is in involved in quality assurance, change request management or engineering.
+This course is relevant for everyone how is in involved in quality assurance, change request management or supplier monitoring.
 If your company works according to Automotive SPICE® you can complete this course to get to know the relevant processes.

 What Is the Supporting Process Group?

 The version 3.1 of Automotive SPICE® includes 32 processes, which are represented in the process reference model.
 The processes are divided into 8 groups.
 In this course processes from the Supporting Process Group (SUP) are covered.
 The Supporting Process Group includes 7 processes, namely Quality Assurance (SUP.1), Verification (SUP.2), Joint Review (SUP.4), Documentation (SUP.7), Configuration Management (SUP.8), Problem Resolution Management (SUP.9) and Change Request Management (SUP.10).

 All ASPICE processes are designed to allow a structured and therefore effective work, by defining all relevant processes within development projects.
 The Automotive SPICE standard is required by customers for good reasons.
 This applies not only for the system and software development processes, but also for the supporting which have a high potential to support project success.